taher27/sample-api/README.md

 6. Review Test Results: After running the tests, review the output in the terminal.
 Maven will display information about the tests executed, including any failures or errors encountered.

 ## Feedback and Support
-For feedback, questions, or support related to the sample-api repository or RoostGPT integration, please contact our team at _.
+For more information about RoostGPT or our other products and services, please visit our website at roost.ai or contact us at support@roost.ai.